Journey of the Dream Machine

 34” x 14” - Watercolor, fluid acrylic, glow powder, gesso and metal leaf

-This piece began as a conceptual dive into the contrasting relationship between the conscious and subconscious after reading some serious Carl Jung content from the “Red Book.”
-I had an epiphany that I needed to invite my subconscious mind to play a greater part in my artistic process, and that it’s not always a good idea to try and pre-plan every aspect a piece as I have often done.
+This piece began as a conceptual dive into the contrasts between the conscious and subconscious after reading some serious Carl Jung content from the “Red Book.”
+I had an epiphany that I needed to invite my subconscious mind to play a greater part in my artistic process, and that it’s not always a good idea to try and pre-plan every aspect of a piece as I’ve often been inclined to do.
 After making several compositional mockups, I decided to let it be an exploratory process where I could leave space to add new elements as I went along, particularly in the underwater section at the bottom.
-To achieve even more contrast, you will notice metallic glints at certain angles, sea creatures that glow in the dark, and a gloss coating over the bottom section compared with the top - which combines watercolor with gesso to create a super-matte, “frescoesque” effect.
+To achieve even more contrast, there are metallic glints at certain angles, sea creatures that glow in the dark, and a gloss coating over the bottom section compared with the top - which combines watercolor with gesso to create a super-matte, “frescoesque” effect.

 Original framed work: $2,500